berehovskyi/apex-stream/docs/Functional-Built-In-Classes-V2/StringSupplierProvider.md

 ## Methods
 ### `public virtual Supplier uuid()`

-Returns a `Supplier` that returns the next uuid.
+Returns a `Supplier` that returns the next UUID.

 #### Returns